 §303.701.
 Transition Planning for a Designated Resident.

-(a) A LIDDA must assign a service coordinator a designated resident if the designated resident, or the LAR on the designated resident's behalf, expresses an interest in moving to the community and has selected a community program.
+(a) A LIDDA must assign a service coordinator for a designated resident if the designated resident, or the LAR on the designated resident's behalf, expresses an interest in moving to the community and has selected a community program.

 (b) A service coordinator must facilitate the development, revisions, implementation, and monitoring of a transition plan in accordance with HHSC's IDD PASRR Handbook and using HHSC forms.
 A transition plan must identify the services and supports a designated resident needs to live in the community, including those essential supports that are critical to the designated resident's health and safety.